Jenga01/todo/README.md

 - POST: api/refresh - refreshes user token
 - POST: api/logout - logs out user

-Since it's using JWT authentication, password is needed for the JWT.
-Execute this command:

-`php artisan jwt:secret`

 This will create JWT_SECRET key in .env file.